The Future of Virtual Reality — Key Takeaways from the Oculus Connect Conference (OC6)

 At the Augmented World Expo, Tony Parisi, Head of AR/VR ads for Unity and an AWE speaker had a really interesting take on this duality, contrasting the high-end AR headset market for industrial use and the consumer market’s more entertainment-oriented approach to the technology.

-At Valence, we add augmented reality or virtual reality experiences for our industrial and enterprise clients, so they can access the best of both worlds at once: the real world in front of them plus the virtual world of critical information, data, and context.
+At Kopius, we design digital experiences for our industrial and enterprise clients, so they can access the best of both worlds at once: the real world in front of them plus the virtual world of critical information, data, and context.

 We were awestruck by our time at AWE, and we’re back home imagining the possibilities.
 Interested in hearing more?
 Contact us, and we’ll start you off with a demo, to show how remarkable this technology can be!